rism-digital/verovio-reference-book/_book/07-contributing/01-guidelines.md

 ### Loop variable scope and increment

-Variables should be made local to loops when possible (C99) and preferably pre-incremented.
+Variables should be made local to loops when possible (C99).

 ```cpp
 for (int i = 0; i < limit; ++i) {}
 ```

+They should preferably be pre-incremented, especially when not an `int` or alike.

 ### Class, method and member names